-To investigate the molecular mechanism underlying miR-135b functionality, we searched for its targets by computational prediction.
-However, the specificity and sensitivity of the existing algorithms are still too poor to generate meaningful, workable hypotheses for subsequent experimental testing.66 Integration of prediction with other experimental methods investigating target modulation is, thus, required to improve target detection specificity.
-Although miRNAs only partially suppress gene expression and promote mRNA decay, a certain effect at the level of target mRNA concentration can be detected with carefully designed microarray experiments.67 Combining target prediction knowledge derived from Miranda with a gene expression profile experiment, in which we look for up-regulated genes after miR-135b silencing in TUBO cells, we detected 17 putative targets.
-However, among all these genes, only MID1 and MTCH2 expression was associated with a statistically significant up-regulation 72 hours after miR-135b silencing in TUBO cells, suggesting a direct link to this miRNA.
-Moreover, MID1 and MTCH2 down-modulation in tumor cells has been reported to be associated with a more aggressive phenotype, which is part of a gene signature associated with metastasis and survival in solid tumors.^{48,49} MID1 forms homodimers that associate with microtubules in the cytoplasm, and is probably involved in the formation of multiprotein structures acting as anchor points for microtubules.68 MTCH2, also called Met-induced mitochondrial protein,69 is an outer mitochondrial membrane protein whose induction causes growth and motility arrest in vitro and loss of tumorigenicity in vivo69 and facilitates apoptosis.70 The luciferase assay showed that both are bona fide miR-135b targets.
-The role of miR-135b in anchorage-independent cell growth and the fact that MID1 and MTCH2 downregulation is associated with increased invasiveness in both BALB-neuT mice and in solid human cancers^{48,49} indicate a role of miR-135b in invasion and metastasis formation in breast cancer.
-Moreover, the presence of an anti-correlation between miR-135b and MID1 and MTCH2 expressions in human breast cancer specimens of normal-like subtype
+To investigate the molecular mechanism underlying the miR-135b's functionality, we searched for its targets, since their computational prediction is essential for elucidating the detailed functions of miRNA.
+However, the specificity and sensitivity of the existing algorithms are still too poor to generate meaningful, workable hypotheses for subsequent experimental testing.65 Integration of prediction with other experimental methods investigating target modulation are thus required to improve target detection specificity.
+Although miRNAs only partially suppress gene expression and promote mRNA decay, a certain effect at the level of target mRNA concentration can be detected with carefully designed microarray experiments.66 Combining target prediction knowledge derived from miRanda with a gene expression profile experiment, in which we look for up-regulated genes after miR-135b silencing in TUBO cells, we detected seventeen putative targets.
+However, among all these genes only MID1 and MTCH2 expression was associated with a statistical significant upregulation 72 h following miR-135b silencing in TUBO cells, suggesting a direct link to this miRNA.
+Moreover, MID1 and MTCH2 down-modulation in tumor cells has been reported to be associated to a more aggressive phenotype being part of a gene signature associated with metastasis and survival in solid tumors.^{47, 48} MID1 forms homodimers which associate with microtubules in the cytoplasm, and is probably involved in the formation of multiprotein structures acting as anchor points for microtubules.67 MTCH2, also called Met-induced mitochondrial protein68, is an outer mitochondrial membrane protein whose induction cause growth and motility arrest in vitro, loss of tumorigenicity in vivo68 and, facilitate apoptosis.69 The luciferase assay showed that both are bona fide miR-135b targets.
+The role of miR-135b in the anchorage-independent cells growth and the fact that MID1 and MTCH2 down-regulation is associated with increased invasiveness in both BALB-neuT mice and in solid human cancers,^{47, 48} points to a role of miR-135b in invasion and metastasis formation in breast cancer.
+Moreover, the presence of an anti-correlation between miR-135b and MID1 and MTCH2 expressions in human breast cancer specimens of normal like subtype, highlighted the relevance of the whole study for the understanding of human breast cancer.
+The detection of the role of miR-135b in BALB-neuT mammary carcinogenesis provides a well characterized preclinical model for exploration of the potentiality of miR-135b, MID1, and MTCH2 as new therapeutic targets.